 That’s the premise behind A Hotel Room of One’s Own: The Erma Bombeck | Anna Lefler Humorist-in-Residence Program.

-Thanks to a generous gift from comic novelist and writer Anna Lefler, the University of Dayton’s Erma Bombeck Writers’ Workshop in 2018 offered two emerging humor writers the opportunity to dive into their comedy writing without pesky everyday responsibilities.
+Thanks to a generous gift from humorist and writer Anna Lefler, the University of Dayton’s Erma Bombeck Writers’ Workshop in 2018 offered two emerging humor writers the opportunity to dive into their comedy writing without pesky everyday responsibilities.
 We’re running the competition again in conjunction with the April 2-4, 2020, Erma Bombeck Writers’ Workshop.
 Applications will be accepted Sept.
 3-24, 2019, with winners notified Nov.
 12, 2019.

 “The chance to step away from your everyday responsibilities to concentrate on your humor writing AND have access to unlimited tiny soaps?
 The comedy practically writes itself,” says Lefler a Los Angeles-based author of two funny books, Preschooled and The Chicktionary, and a three-time workshop faculty member.